 Submit papers and supporting materials to conference.systemdynamics.org.

-Provision of models (maximum 2 MB file size in addition to the paper) and other supporting materials to aid the review process is strongly encouraged and will be a factor in paper evaluation.
+Inclusion of models (maximum 2 MB file size in addition to the paper) and other supporting materials to aid the review process is strongly encouraged and may be a factor in paper evaluation.

-The Program Committee selects papers for inclusion in the program and determines the form of presentation (though authors may request presentation as a poster at the time of submission).
-Acceptance notices will be sent by May 7, 2015.
+The Program Committee, consisting of Thread Chairs working under the oversight of the Program Chairs, selects papers for inclusion in the program and determines the form of presentation (though authors may request presentation as a poster at the time of submission).
+Acceptance notices will be sent by May 12, 2016.

 Authors retain the copyright to all submitted work and, by submitting, grant permission for inclusion of their title and abstract in the conference record.
-Each paper must have a designated presenter and one individual can be a designated presenter for at most two works.
-Presenters not registered by June 2, 2015 will have their papers automatically removed from the schedule.
+Papers must be presented at the conference to be published in the proceedings.
+Each paper must have a designated presenter and normally one individual can be a designated presenter for at most two works.
+Presenters not registered by May 31, 2016 will have their papers automatically removed from the schedule.
 All attendees, whether presenting or not, must register for the conference.

 Good work in System Dynamics is often relevant to multiple communities.
 The conference promotes the diffusion of knowledge generally and System Dynamics particularly.
 Work that has been submitted to, accepted for, or already presented at another conference, or accepted but not yet published in a journal, will be considered.
 An article already published in a journal in English should not be submitted.

 System Dynamics is aimed at solving important practical problems.
 We welcome people interested in such real-world applications.
-If you have ideas for sessions and workshops focused on addressing practical issues in specific commercial or scientific fields, please contact us.
+If you have ideas for sessions and workshops focused on addressing practical issues in specific commercial or scientific fields using System Dynamics modeling, please contact us.